mlflow/mlflow/docs/source/llms/transformers/guide/index.rst

 **Pipelines**

-Pipelines in the context of the Transformers library are high-level objects that combine pre-trained models and tokenizers (as well as other components, depending on the task type) to perform a specific task.
+Pipelines, in the context of the Transformers library, are high-level objects that combine pre-trained models and tokenizers (as well as other components, depending on the task type) to perform a specific task.
 They abstract away much of the preprocessing and postprocessing work involved in using the models.

-For example, a text classification pipeline would handle the tokenization of text, passing the tokens through a model, and then interpreting the logits to produce a human-readable classification.
+For example, a text classification pipeline would handle the tokenization of text, passing the tokens through a model, and then interpret the logits to produce a human-readable classification.

 When logging a pipeline with MLflow, you're essentially saving this high-level abstraction, which can be loaded and used directly for inference with minimal setup.
 This is ideal for end-to-end tasks where the preprocessing and postprocessing steps are standard